Testing the Battlepass #

 Once the engine has started successfully, it prints the message [main] INFO main - Pragma server startup complete.

-Simulate a standard match end battlepass update #
+Simulate a player progressing through the battlepass #

 1. Open Postman.

-2. Log in by sending PragmaDev ➨ Game ➨ RPC - Player ➨ Inventory ➨ getInventoryV2.
+• Send the PragmaDev ➨ Game ➨ RPC - Player ➨ Inventory ➨ GetInventoryV2 request.

-4. Send PragmaDev ➨ Game ➨ RPC - Player ➨ GameData ➨ getLoginDataV3 to process limited grants.
+• Send the PragmaDev ➨ Game ➨ RPC - Player ➨ GameData ➨ GetLoginDataV3 request.

-5. Copy the instanceId for the battlepass and save it.
+5. Access the battlepass instanceId and save it for later.

-6. Open PragmaDevGameRPC - PartnerMatchManagementMatchEndV4 and edit the body with the following payload.
-Swap the “[INPUT ID HERE]” field with the battlepass instanceId from step 5.
+• Swap the “[INPUT ID HERE]” with the battlepass instanceId from step 5.

 {